Enalean/tuleap-documentation-en/languages/en/user-guide/writing-in-tuleap.rst

 User mentions
 -------------

-When you type a text, you can mention a username by typing ``@username``, after 3 characters Tuleap will propose an auto completer to select a user.
+When you type a text, you can mention a username by typing ``@username``.
+When possible, after 3 characters Tuleap will propose an auto completer to select a user.

 This will create a link toward user's public profile page.